What Can Airport Scanners See In Luggage – You Might Be Surprised

 Conclusion

 Airport security checkpoints have set a system in place for our safety, but it is not infallible.
-If you are asking, “What can airport scanners see in luggage,” remember that many household items may trigger the scanners requiring a search of your bags.
+Remember that many household items may trigger the scanners, requiring a search of your bags.

 With that said, technology is advancing, and new developments in scanning are arriving as we speak.
 So be patient with security checkpoints and the TSA security staff, as they are there to protect you from harm.